 My roommate uses nothing but chairs for his entire workout!

-Home workout videos & apps
+Home workout videos and apps

 There are tons of great videos available online for workout routines catering to every experience level.
 Of course the caliber of the trainer in question is also important, so looking for videos created by celebrity trainers or fitness influencers would be a good place to start.